Policy & Legislation

 Australian federal court building - GPS ankle bracelet monitoring legal ruling

-Australian Federal Court Rules GPS Ankle Bracelet Monitoring ‘Punitive’: Critical Implications for Global Electronic Monitoring Programs
+Australian Federal Court Rules GPS Ankle Bracelet Monitoring ‘Punitive’: Global Implications

 In GKX18 v Minister for Immigration and Multicultural Affairs (No 5) [2026] FedCFamC2G 204, the Federal Circuit and Family Court of Australia examined whether immigration supervision through a GPS ankle bracelet was punitive.
 This third-party industry analysis unpacks the decision’s reasoning on physical burden, charging logistics, and psychological strain—and what procurement and policy officers worldwide should watch next.